amendable/website/src/docs/primitives/container.md

 import Amendable from '../Amendable'

-# Container
+# Box

-Container is the most basic primitive of <Amendable />.
+Box is the most basic primitive of <Amendable />.
-Every other primitive builds on this `Container` and passes all the props to this one.
+Every other primitive builds on this `Box` and passes all the props to this one.

 To stay consistent, it is advisable to use it in places where you'd